deepanshs/mrsimulator/docs/signal_processing.rst

 Post-simulating processing
 --------------------------

-Processing single spectrum
-''''''''''''''''''''''''''

-..
-We will begin by illustrating the signal processing of a entire spectrum, that is,
-.. the combined spectrum arsing from the above two spin-systems.
+Setting a list of operations
+''''''''''''''''''''''''''''

 All signal processing operations are located in the `signal_processing` module of the ``mrsimulator`` library.
-Within the module is the `apodization` sub-module, which is used in apodizing the signal.
-An apodization is a point-wise multiplication operation of the input signal with the apodization method.
+Within the module is the `apodization` sub-module.
+An apodization is a point-wise multiplication operation of the input signal with the apodizing vector.
 Please read our :ref:`operations_api` documentation for a complete list of operations.

 Let's see how we can use this module and its operations.
 Import the module and sub-module as